aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

 c5.metal
 ```

-## Prefer larger nodes to reduce control plane load
+### Prefer larger nodes to reduce control plane load

-When deciding what instance types to use, fewer large nodes will put less load on the Kubernetes control plane because there will be fewer kubelets and DaemonSets running.
-However, large nodes may not be utilized the same as smaller nodes depending on your workloads.
+When deciding what instance types to use, fewer, large nodes will put less load on the Kubernetes Control Plane because there will be fewer kubelets and DaemonSets running.
+However, large nodes may not be utilized fully like smaller nodes.
 Node sizes should be evaluated based on your workload availability and scale requirements.

-If you run a cluster with three u-24tb1.metal instances (24 TB memory and 448 cores) you would have 3 kublets, but you would be limited to 110 pods per node by default.
+A cluster with three u-24tb1.metal instances (24 TB memory and 448 cores) has 3 kublets, and would be limited to 110 pods per node by default.
 If your pods use 4 cores each then this might be expected (4 cores x 110 = 440 cores/node).
-With a 3 node cluster your ability to handle an instance incident would be low.
-You should specify node requirements and pod spread directly in your workloads so the Kubernetes scheduler can place workloads properly and Karpenter can provision the best node.
+With a 3 node cluster your ability to handle an instance incident would be low because 1 instance outage could impact 1/3 of the cluster.
+You should specify node requirements and pod spread in your workloads so the Kubernetes scheduler can place workloads properly.

 Workloads should define the resources they need and the availability required via taints, tolerations, and [PodTopologySpread](https://kubernetes.io/blog/2020/05/introducing-podtopologyspread/).
 They should prefer the largest nodes that can be fully utilized and meet availability goals to reduce control plane load, lower operations, and reduce cost.